wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/2-excel-actions.md

 ## Opening an Excel File and Creating an Instance

-The first thing that is required to Automate any Excel related task is to create an Excel instance.
+The first thing that is required to Automate any Excel-related task is to create an Excel instance.

 An instance determines which session of an application WinAutomation interacts with.
 Instances can be created either by opening a locally stored or new Excel file, or attaching the Process to an already open file.
 These operations are achieved by the **Launch Excel** Action or **Attach to Running Excel** respectively.